How to Apply

 While the Internet can be a good resource to explore the many scholarships available to help you pay for an MBA, most graduate students are heavily dependent on loans.
 Graduate students can often take out more loans than undergrads but be aware the federal interest rate on these loans is typically higher than it is for undergrads, and interest accrues as soon as the loan is disbursed.

 Although international students are not eligible to receive federal financial aid, they may be eligible for scholarships and private loans.
 Let’s talk.
-Schedule an appointment with MCU’s Office of Financial Aid to discuss your options.
+Schedule an appointment with MCU’s Office of Student Financial Services to discuss your options.

 What makes the Marymount MBA different from other programs?